 The “2-2-5-5”

 The 2-2-5-5 schedule enables the child to stay two days with each parent, followed by five days with each of them.
-This schedule suits the children who have after school activities and require pick and drop.
+This schedule suits the children who have after-school activities and require pick-up and drop-off.
 It is beneficial as responsibilities are distributed fairly among parents, and their daily routines aren’t disrupted either.
 They do not have to give up the same days every week.

 The “2-2-3”

-According to this arrangement, the kid will stay the first two nights with one of the parents, then the coming two with the other parent and come back to the first one to spend three weekend nights.
+According to this arrangement, the kid will stay the first two nights with one of the parents, then the next two with the other parent, and come back to the first one to spend three weekend nights.
 Next week, the same schedule repeats but now for the other parent to equally divide time and responsibilities.

 How common is a 50-50 custody in Texas?

 Initially, this practice was rarely observed.
-As decided by the court, children spent their entire time usually with their mothers and visited the father every other weekend.
+As decided by the court, children spent their entire time usually with their mothers and visited their fathers every other weekend.
 However, this trend has been changing recently.
-Whether it is a full-fledged divorce situation or an agreed parenting plan, 30-40% of the time, the decision comprises equal joint custody.
-Although, there is a statute or case law that states the standards or conditions for a 50-50 arrangement.
+Whether it is a full-fledged divorce situation or an agreed-upon parenting plan, 30-40% of the time, the decision comprises equal joint custody.
+However, there is a statute or case law that states the standards or conditions for a 50-50 arrangement.

-But the paradigm shift in the cultures is noticeable through the increasing decision by the court to support this kind of schedule.
-This is because, now, both parents, regardless of their sex, are usually working, and it is agreed upon that to optimize children’s well-being, the involvement of both parents in their lives is crucial.
-Each of them brings and transfers unique skills and strength to their kids.
+However, the paradigm shift in culture is noticeable through the increasing number of court decisions that support this kind of schedule.
+This is because, now, both parents, regardless of their sex, are typically working, and it is generally agreed that to optimize children’s well-being, the involvement of both parents in their lives is crucial.
+Each of them brings and transfers unique skills and strengths to their kids.
 Children can highly benefit from multiple exemplary role models in their lives.
-Even if the trend is changing, there are certain situations where a judge does not allow it.
+Even if the trend is changing, there are certain situations in which a judge does not permit it.

 When is a 50-50 custody parenting arrangement denied?